Award for Outstanding Service to Physics in Australia

 Further information and application submission

 A call for nominations will be made in Australian Physics each year.
-For 2016, the closing date for nominations is 1 June 2017.
+The closing date for nominations is 1 Jun 2018.
 Further information about this award can be obtained from the AIP Special Projects Officer

 Applications and nominations should be sent by email to the AIP Special Projects Officer